Mildred Dresselhaus Guest Professorship

 Top-class scientific lectures, personal (career) perspectives, exchange of experience and networking.
 The Mildred Dresselhaus Guest Professorship Conference (MDC) took place on the Bahrenfeld Campus from April 4 - 6, 2019.
 It brought together the outstanding "Mildred Dresselhaus Guest Professors" as well as experts in the fields of equality, diversity and academic careers.

-In 2022, the English edition of the magazine received a new look and a new, catchy title, "Careers in Science" (PDF).
-In addition to some content updates, it profiles two more outstanding women scientists who have received awards from the program.
+In 2022, the magazine received a new look and a new, catchy title, plus some content updates.
+It now portrays 12 outstanding scientists.